 - Funeral and burial expenses

-- Health care expenses that arose from the nursing home abuse;
+- Health care expenses that arose from nursing home abuse;

 - Pain and suffering endured by your loved one prior to death; and

-- Interest on the award from the date of death to the date of actual payment.
+- Interest in the award from the date of death to the date of actual payment.

 Punitive damages are awarded, if at all, in addition to the ordinary compensatory damages described above.
 They can be awarded in either personal injury or wrongful death cases.
 Although punitive damages are relatively uncommon, they are more likely to be awarded in a nursing home abuse case than in other types of cases due to the moral repugnancy of nursing home abuse in the minds of jurors.

 Although cases of active abuse are more likely candidates for punitive damages than cases of passive neglect, cases of severe neglect can certainly qualify for punitive damages.
 A general rule of thumb is that the amount of punitive damages may not exceed ten times the amount of compensatory damages.

 Generally speaking, a nursing home abuse lawsuit must be filed within three years of the abuse complained of.
 Certain exceptions exist, however: If the abuse was a recurring phenomenon, for example, the three-year period might not start to run until the last act of abuse occurred.
 A wrongful death lawsuit must usually be filed within two years of the date of death of your loved one.

 Consult with your lawyer on this matter.
 Exact statute of limitation deadlines are very fact-dependent when it comes to nursing home abuse lawsuits.